 For example, four-wheel drive tow vehicles should always have the same tires.
 However, a two-wheel tow vehicle can have bias tires for drive and radial tires for steering.
 Understanding your RV or its tow vehicle is the key to proper tire selection as is the roads or terrain you’re likely to travel.

 Choosing the right tires for your RV really comes down to where you want to use your RV.
 For me, radial tires on my tow vehicle work well.
 They handle the heat of travel over freeways or smaller roadways such as state highways for longer periods of time, but at the same time, my bias tires on my 5th wheel trailer handles the weight and distribution of that weight while traveling on a rougher road or terrain.
 In short, it’s a trade-off and you really should examine what tire will work best for you, given how you choose to travel.
+Check out Mike’s article on the best RV tires for some of our top recommendations.

 As always, my friends, thanks for following along with me while I crisscross America.
 Stay healthy, stay safe, and I hope in the future we can grill some burgers and share a story or two while we’re out on the road.